Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications

 Specifically, the Mean Squared Error (MSE) function is used here as the loss function for the network, defined as follows:

 where:

-In this context, $\theta$ represents the weighting parameters in the GraphSAGE model, $y_v$ denotes the smoothed labels used for network updates, $\kappa$ indicates the weighting factor for the aggregation results, $R_g^v$ represents the label for node $v$, and $h^{old}_v$ signifies the aggregation result from the lagged network.
+where $\theta$ represents the weighting parameters in the GraphSAGE model, $y_v$ denotes the smoothed labels used for network updates, $\kappa$ indicates the weighting factor for the aggregation results, $R_g^v$ represents the label for node $v$, and $h^{old}_v$ signifies the aggregation result from the lagged network.